Warrant Officer BB Mearns 1550874 RAFVR/Pilot Officer 184096

 “3.
 COLONIAL SPORTS: SOFTBALL.
 Officers and NCO Aircrew, 1943 (G Manderson)

 [A small slip, easily made if the boys caught up in June.
-Effectively freed by their own initiative, the PoWs from Rangoon Jail were evacuated by the newly arrived Dracula forces on 4 May.]
+Effectively freed by their own initiative, the PoWs from Rangoon Gaol were evacuated by the newly arrived Dracula forces on 4 May.]

-It was fortunate indeed that both men survived in the appalling conditions of Rangoon Jail.
+It was fortunate indeed that both men survived in the appalling conditions of Rangoon Gaol.
 Among their companions in adversity had been F/Lt John “Jack” Luing, missing from operations on 8 March 1944 with 136061 F/O GJ White.
 Sadly, neither Jack Luing nor Gordon White survived captivity.